MicrosoftDocs/visualfsharpdocs/docs/conceptual/string.exists-function-[fsharp].md

 Returns true if any character returns true for the predicate and false otherwise.

 ## Remarks
-This function is named **Exists** in compiled assemblies.
+This function is named `Exists` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Example
-The following code shows how to use String.exists.

 ```fsharp
 let containsUppercase string1 =